Become a Writer Today

 • Race, Ethnicity & Politics

-Most black americans believe u.s. institutions were designed to hold black people back, among black adults, those with higher incomes are most likely to say they are happy, black americans’ experiences with news, 8 facts about black lives matter, most popular, report materials.
+On most issues, black voters are more confident in harris than trump, black voters support harris over trump and kennedy by a wide margin, most black americans believe u.s. institutions were designed to hold black people back, among black adults, those with higher incomes are most likely to say they are happy, most popular, report materials.

 • American Trends Panel Wave 97